SoDeRMond/SamplePrograms/ReadMe.md

 ## ♦ Downloading

-• Go to the [Releases Page](https://github.com/SoDeRMond/SamplePrograms/Releases) to Download the Compiled Application
+• Go to the [Releases Page](https://github.com/SoDeRMond/SamplePrograms/releases) to Download the Archive

 ***